-The WHO has been committed to strengthening people’s health and well-being for 75 years.
-This includes ensuring that as many people as possible have ready access to good healthcare and also takes in the prevention and combatting of disease.
+For 75 years, WHO has been dedicated to enhancing people’s health and well-being.
+This commitment encompasses two primary objectives: ensuring widespread access to good healthcare and actively preventing and combating of disease.
 Switzerland is a founding member of WHO and hosts its headquarters in Geneva.
-It is represented on the WHO Executive Board by Ambassador Nora Kronig.

-As a full member, Switzerland participates in the World Health Assembly (WHA) in the same way as all other 193 member states.
-It actively brings Swiss interests to bear in the WHA through its vote – together with like-minded countries.
-The WHA is the highest decision-making body of WHO.
-It sets the organisation’s policy, appoints its Director-General, oversees its financial policy and reviews and approves the proposed programme budget.
-Switzerland is also represented on the WHO Executive Board from May 2023 to May 2026 by Ambassador Nora Kronig.
+As a full member, Switzerland participates in the World Health Assembly (WHA) exercising its voting rights alongside the other 193 member states.
+Together with like-minded countries, Switzerland actively advocates for its national interests.
+The WHA, as the WHO’s supreme decision-making body is responsible for determining the organisation’s policies, appointing the WHO's Director-General, overseeing financial matters, and reviewing and approving the proposed programme budgets.
+Switzerland is represented on the WHO Executive Board from May 2023 to May 2026.

 The role of WHO

-WHO is the leading multilateral authority in the area of health within the United Nations.
-Under its Constitution, WHO's mission is to steer the activity of international public health, to help shape health research, to define standards and criteria, to put forward political proposals based on empirical data, to provide technical support to countries and to monitor and assess current trends in public health.
+WHO is the leading multilateral health agency within the United Nations.
+According to its Constitution, WHO's mission is to guide international public health activities, help shape health research, establish standards and criteria, make policy recommendations based on evidence, provide technical assistance to countries, and monitor and evaluate trends in public health.

-As a sovereign Member State, it is up to Switzerland whether or not to adopt changes to existing rules and to sign and ratify new instruments.
+As a sovereign Member State, it is up to Switzerland to decide whether or not to adopt changes to existing regulations and to sign and ratify new instruments.
 WHO cannot impose measures on its Member States.

 Amendments to the International Health Regulations (2005) (IHR)

 The International Health Regulations (2005) (IHR) govern international cooperation to prevent the cross-border spread of infectious diseases.
 The original IHR were adopted in 1969.
 They have since been modified on numerous occasions, with the most recent comprehensive revision conducted in 2005.
-The amendments currently being discussed are intended in particular to strengthen the IHR’s early warning and monitoring mechanisms.
-Switzerland has been a party to the IHR since they first came into effect in 1969, and is playing an active part in the present negotiations on amendments to the same
+Switzerland has been a party to the IHR since they first came into effect in 1951.
+Switzerland actively participated in the negotiations on the amendments to to IGA (2005) and represented its interests.

-Switzerland is participating in the discussions on a new agreement on pandemic preparedness, prevention and response.
+Switzerland is participating in the discussions on a new agreement on pandemic preparedness and response.
 The coronavirus pandemic has demonstrated the importance of good international cooperation, coordination, and close knowledge sharing in international health crises.
+The outcome of the negotiations on the WHO pandemic agreement will be submitted to the 78th World Health Assembly in May 2025 at the latest.

 Geneva as international health capital

-Switzerland supports the presence of WHO in Geneva.
-It has committed to providing the organization with an advantageous loan for the construction of a new building and the renovation of its current main building.
+Switzerland supports the presence of WHO in Geneva by providing the organization with an advantageous loan for the construction of a new building and the renovation of its current headquarters.

 The WHO Regional Office for Europe